Dickinson-COMP-491-492/website/docs/03-unixTools.md

 ### Homework

 - Reading and preparation for next class meeting (Individual)
-- [H/FOSS Project Exploration Activity II](02-ProjExplore.md) (Individual) This is your second project exploration activity.
-Repeat the process of your first project exploration, but using a different H/FOSS project.
+- [H/FOSS Project Exploration Activity II](02-ProjExplore.md) (Individual) Complete the second half of your project explorations.
+Repeat the process of your first project exploration, but using different H/FOSS projects.